Nestled in the woods of Ellenville, New York, there's a cozy library that would make anyone seeking some solace among stacks of books joyously happy.

 It's called Hemmelig Rom, which is Norwegian for "secret room," and it's made from the local oaks that surround it.
 The 290-square-foot space is part of Norwegian-British visual artist Jason Koxvold's home, which he and Studio Padro completed in 2014.

 From the outside, it's mysterious—the exterior is painted black, giving off a striking, monolithic vibe against the landscape, especially when it snows.
-When it's warm outside, there's hammock to take advantage of, too.
+When it's warm outside, there's a hammock to take advantage of, too.

 Inside, it's a literature lover's paradise.